FaissalElfid/Game_Simulator_Backend/README.md

 The game is a system of sports predictions.
 Each week Internet users participate in a league of sports predictions to try to win prizes and unlock challenges.
 Internet users can predict matches using their credits.
 The game contains a pane named Badge.
 Badges are challenges to be completed on the application (for example: bet on 10 predictions).
 The badges are distributed in grids always containing 9 badges...

-You can find the hole project specifications on `project_subject\Sujet_Challenge.docx`
+You can find the hole project specifications on `project_subject\Sujet_Challenge.pdf`
 ## Docker

 If you want to just run the webapp without any setup: